Encrypted-Thoughts/SLCB-ChannelPointsNoFudgesGiven/README.md

 Once installed you just need to add custom channel point rewards to your twitch channel and then match the names of the reward to a Twitch Reward event in the script settings.

+The script also adds a custom custom command for resetting the timer.

+  !fuckup - this resets the timer to the closest time interval that the countdown is set to run.
+  !fuckup {some value in seconds} - Adds the value in seconds to the timer.
+Value can be negative to remove time if necessary.

 ## Author

 EncryptedThoughts - [Twitch](https://www.twitch.tv/encryptedthoughts)